 Cadets are encouraged to join this fun club if they have a knack for strategy.
 This club is our ANA Clan that will build defenses, battle opponents, practice different attack methods, and work together as a team to win the wars.
 Face new challenges and ramp up your competitive spirit!

 Cyber Security Club

 We’ll be discussing passwords, encryption, the linux operating system, FOSS (Free and Open Source Software).

 Gay-Straight Alliance (GSA)

 The Green Club works with Heal the Bay, I Love a Clean San Diego, and San Diego Coastkeepers to keep track of collected trash and waste.
+Protect our planet!

 Interact club is a service club and is part of Rotary International, the world’s first service club organization.
 The parent international organization consists of over 30,000 clubs around the world and boasts more than million business and professional leaders as members.

 Individual Rotary clubs sponsor the youth component (Interact clubs), by providing guidance and support.
 One of the club’s favorite activities is supporting the Leukemia and Lymphoma Society through its annual Pasta for Pennies fundraiser.
 Make a difference in the world!

 We’ve all come across some anime, sushi and ninjas, but what else is there to Japan?
 Come get a deeper glimpse into a culture that has had major influence on the rest of the world, despite being a very small country.
 This club will give you insights into the culture, history, traditions, and more.
 Gain new spiritual, cultural, and historic insights!

 This club will allow cadets to participate in and practice their skills in drill, rifle spinning, color guard, raider challenge, and more.
 The cadets will utilize their current skills, as well as augment their technique in some or all of the specialty areas.
 Improve skills and self-discipline!